kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 <!--
 Describe them, providing:
   - API type(s):
-  - Estimated increase in size: (e.g., new annotation of size 32B)
+  - Estimated increase in size: (e.g., new marker of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
 No. Enum information only appears in `/openapi/` endpoints but not standard APIs.